nielspeen/rqlite-laravel-driver/README.md

-# Laravel driver for Rqlite
+# Laravel driver for RQLite

 I modified huhsulin's code to make it work within my Laravel 11 projects.
 It is by no means complete.